-- W.1.5 Participate in shared research and writing projects. - W.1.6 With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
+- W.2.5 Participate in shared research and writing projects. - W.2.6 Recall information from experiences or gather information from provided sources to answer a question.

 SPEAKING AND LISTENING STRAND

 The K-12 Speaking and Listening Standards define what students should understand and be able to do by the end of each grade.
 To become college and career ready, teachers must provide students with ample opportunities to communicate their thinking orally through a variety of rich, structured conversations either in whole group or in small group settings, or with a partner.
 To be a productive part of these conversations, students need to contribute accurate information, respond and build on the ideas of others, use data and evidence effectively, and listen attentively to others.